ziggurattech/zdeploy/README.md

 # zdeploy
-<b>zdeploy</b> is ZigguratTech's official deployment utility.
+[zdeploy](https://github.com/ziggurattech/zdeploy) is ZigguratTech's official deployment utility.
 We're currently using the tool to deploy the entire [ZGPS.live](https://zgps.live) stack.

-zdeploy works off two core concepts ('recipes' and 'configs').
-Recipes are modularized installation/migration procedures, and configs are source files with environment variables specifying where each recipe chain is to be deployed.
+zdeploy utilizes two core concepts (`Recipes` and `Configs`).
+`Recipes` are modularized prodecures you can use to define the bits and pieces of your deployment process.
+Recipes tend to have a nature of dependency (A needing B, and B needing C). zdeploy uses a hashing mechanism to weed out duplication (A needing B and C, and both A and C needing X) to ensure deployments are always done the fastest way possible.
+`Configs` are envirounment variable files that define where recipes are executed.

 Install the tool using the following command, and let's get down to business with a real-world deployment example.